Security Considerations

 Outbound External Connection: Internet

-The Connector uses an TLS-secured Internet connection to the enmeshed Backbone which runs on the domain https://prod.enmeshed.eu.
+The Connector uses an TLS-secured Internet connection to the enmeshed Backbone (specified in the Connector configuration’s baseUrl).
 Your firewall must not block access to this domain, otherwise the Connector won’t work.

 To access the latest updates, other routes might need to be opened within the firewall settings.